schalkneethling/150days-of-html/content/book/day027/_index.md

+---
-# Day 27 - Ruby?
+title: Chapter 27 | Ruby?
 Say what now?

-Welcome to day 27!
+keywords: html, html standard, how-to, learn html
+description: Elements for annotating or controlling how the text for different languages and writing directions are rendered.
+menu:
+  book:
+    weight: 27
+---

+# Chapter 27 | Ruby?
+Say what now?

-Continuing with text-level semantics, today we look at a couple of elements that are concerned with either annotating or controlling how the text for different languages and writing directions are rendered.
+Continuing with text-level semantics, in this chapter we look at a couple of elements that are concerned with either annotating or controlling how the text for different languages and writing directions are rendered.

-## `ruby`, `rp, and `rt`
+## `ruby`, `rp`, and `rt`

 These elements need to be discussed as a group, as neither can be demonstrated in isolation.
 The `ruby` element is used to represent small annotations.
 The most common use is to show the pronunciation of [East Asian characters](https://en.wikipedia.org/wiki/CJK_characters), but can be used to annotate other kinds of text as well.
 Each `ruby` element consists of the base character and its associated annotation.